Amazing Ribs Defined: Kissed By Smoke, Hugged By Sauce, Licked By Fire

 Texture.
-Below the sauce, the surface of the meat should have a crusty bark, with a texture like crisp chicken skin, a little crunchy and a little chewy.
+Below the sauce, the surface of the meat should have a crusty bark, a little crunchy and a little chewy.
 It should be tender yet still retain resistance and resilience when you bite into it, like a steak.
 It should pull off the bone cleanly and with little effort, leaving behind bare bone, but it should not fall off the bone.
 If it falls off the bone, chances are it has been boiled or steamed.

 Moisture.
 The meat should be moist and juicy but not wet or mushy.
 The juices should come out during chewing, not cooking, and coat the tongue with flavor.
 Your salivary glands should not have to work too hard to spread the taste and lubricate the meat for swallowing.